“I have come to believe that cancer is the physical metaphor for the extreme need to grow [in love] ”

 After a bit of research I decided to treat my cancer naturally.
 The conventional treatment was a radical hysterectomy where they even remove the top of your vagina.
 I am in the earlier stages of the disease and to me this seemed – well radical!
 I also took advice from intergrative medical practitioners, so as not to be irresponsible and it does include nutrition and other therapies.
 What I now realise is that my reasons for not wanting surgery are very mixed.
 Yes, I knew there was an emotional cause, but for someone, like myself who is so suppressed and terrified of most my emotions, not having surgery certainly seemed risky.
 But, I thought I could at least give myself some time to try.
 I also, had fears in me about handing myself over to the mercy of the doctors – well-meaning as they may be, I didn’t want to be powerlessness.
 This is a particular fear in myself, and many women.
 I have experienced that many times in my life, as a woman and had some very negative sexual experiences, including being raped when my drink was spiked.
 So maybe saying a fear is underplaying what I feel is really there – terror.
 From wanting to avoid feeling powerlessness, I wanted control, but this also led to a feeling of rebelliousness: “You can’t have me!”
 So I know many have said I am very brave to not have conventional treatment, but I don’t feel it is necessarily brave what I am doing, but driven by other emotions – some of which I have identified, some I have not.

 At the start, I did have a lot of fear and I even had to feel that maybe I wanted to die.
 I have felt despair a lot in my life and I noticed a part of me really felt that maybe going to spirit world would be easier.
 Fortunately, through Divine Truth teaching, I know that that is madness and we do not escape what we need to heal by passing to spirit world and in fact if we pass in a poor condition, with lots of addictions, it is very challenging.
 God does not allow us to run away from the truth, even when we refuse to acknowledge it.
 He is always trying to bring us home to Love.
 So I looked at my life and I felt some sadness that I had not as yet truly lived because of the emotional damage I am still holding onto.
 Enough damage to have caused cancer, to threaten my life.
-My parents were the original cause, but boy oh boy I have piled huge amounts on top of that with my own choices that haven’t been loving.
+My parents may have been the original cause, but boy oh boy I have piled huge amounts on top of that with my own choices that haven’t been loving.
 I have treated myself very, very badly and hurt many others from my wounded state.
 It is difficult for us to admit what we have done that hurt others and we are not aware that we are doing most of it, as our view of love is so twisted and incorrect.

 When I first heard Jesus use the word ‘sin’ I recoiled as it triggered my experiences with religion.
 I belonged to a baptist church when I was 17/18 years old and they preached what sinners we were and hell and damnation and God being angry with us.
 This so connected in what I received from my parents: anger, disapproval, not feeling good enough, being a really bad person that in the end I couldn’t stand the church any more.
 I was already in a state of no self worth and self punishment so felt I didn’t need anymore.
 Having recognised what triggered me, in the end, I understand that we do sin – we do make unloving choices, action and thoughts all the time.
 It doesn’t define us though and that is where Jesus’ true teachings, that he is sharing again now, differ.
 He encourages us to face the truth of our sin – to awaken to it – but we need to do this without judgement, to really feel the truth and feel sorry for what we have done ( repentance).
 But he also teaches that we are all God’s children, deeply loved, are the pinnacle of God’s creation and we have the power to change things in every moment.
 So I am less afraid of the word sin now and less afraid to look at my own sins.
 How can we change things we don’t even admit are there.
 The truth will set us free.